• Accessibility

 The Elections Team are Students' Union staff members and external stakeholders who are responsible for the conduct of the elections and ensuring that our elections are free, fair, and accessible to all UWE Bristol students.

-For The Student Elections 2025, the Elections team are:
+For The Student Elections 2026, the Elections team are:

-Returning Officer (external) - Peter Robertson (he/him) - National Union of Students
+Returning Officer: Peter Robertson (he/him) - external

 Where can I get support with technical issues?